bi6e/hr-management-system/README.md

-# 🤖 HR Management Website with Integrated AI Capabilities
+# 🤖 Web-Based HR Management System

 ## 📌 Description
 This project is a web-based Human Resource Management System developed as a university project.